aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/running-validator-node/using-docker.md

     wget https://raw.githubusercontent.com/aptos-labs/aptos-core/main/docker/compose/aptos-node/blocked.ips
     ```

-11. Edit `fullnode.yaml` file to update the IP address for validator node.
+10. Edit `fullnode.yaml` file to update the IP address for validator node.

-12. Copy the `validator-full-node-identity.yaml`, download `genesis.blob` and `waypoint.txt` files into the same working directory on fullnode machine.
+11. Copy the `validator-full-node-identity.yaml`, download `genesis.blob` and `waypoint.txt` files into the same working directory on fullnode machine.

-13 Move the `haproxy.cfg` and `blocked.ips` file to `~/$WORKSPACE/keys/` directory.

-14. Run docker-compose: `docker-compose -f docker-compose-fullnode.yaml up`.
+12. Run docker-compose: `docker-compose -f docker-compose-fullnode.yaml up`.
 Now you have successfully completed setting up your node.

-15. Optional: if you need to block an ip address simply add it to the bottom of blocked.ips and reload haproxy
+13. Optional: if you need to block an ip address simply add it to the bottom of blocked.ips and reload haproxy